linear-b/gitstream/docs/github-org-level.md

 ## Next steps

 To learn more on how this works and how to configure it, [read here](/cm-file#automation-rules).

+!!! tip

+    You need to set gitStream as required check for each repository to allow gitStream blocking PRs from merging under certain conditions, [set gitStream as required check](github-required-check.md).

 ## Configuration files